James J. H. Gregory: Personal life and death

-Gregory married three times but never had children of his own.
-He married his first wife, Eliza Candler Bubier on December 30, 1863.
-With Eliza, he adopted his first three children; James, Edgar, and Annie from a South Boston orphanage.
-Following Eliza's death, he adopted his second daughter, Laura.
-In 1878, Gregory married Harried Roundey, who died in 1894.
-In 1895, Gregory married his third wife, Sarah Lydia Caswell (died 1922).
+Gregory married three times and had four adopted children.
+He married Eliza Candler Bubier on December 30, 1863.
+They adopted three children, James, Edgar and Annie, from a South Boston orphanage.
+After Eliza's death, he adopted a second daughter, Laura.
+In 1878, Gregory married Harriet Roundey, who died in 1894.
+In 1895, he married Sarah Lydia Caswell, who died in 1922.

-Gregory was an occasional poet.
-Some of his poems were published in the Essex Antiquarian.
-His poem "Ode to Evelyn" was composed in remembrance of his granddaughter, Evelyn Burroughs.
-Gregory also collected Native American artifacts and authored an article based on his collection for the Essex Antiquarian.
+Gregory wrote poetry, some of which was published in Essex Antiquarian.
+His poem "Ode to Evelyn" was written in memory of his granddaughter, Evelyn Burroughs.
+Gregory also collected Native American artefacts and wrote an article about the collection for Essex Antiquarian.

-Gregory constructed an elegant coastal residence on Peach's Point, Marblehead.
-He extended an invitation to President Garfield to use the home during the summer of 1881, but the president, though appreciative, politely declined.
+Gregory built a coastal house on Peach's Point in Marblehead.
+He invited President James A. Garfield to use the house during the summer of 1881, but Garfield declined.

 Gregory died on February 20, 1910.
-He was buried in the Waterside Cemetery in Marblehead, Massachusetts.
-In his will, Gregory established a fund in Marblehead that would provide payment to new mothers of twins born within the year.
-Gregory Street, which stretches along the Townside Harbor Front in Marblehead, was named to commemorate him.
+He was buried in Waterside Cemetery in Marblehead.
+His will established a fund in Marblehead to provide payments to new mothers of twins born during the year.
+Gregory Street, on the Townside Harbor Front in Marblehead, was named for him.